 Please note: the studies done by Love and Stosny looked at the relationship between men and women as group averages, not individual differences.
 Keep in mind that the rest of this blog speaks to men in general and women in general.
 Although their studies apply to the majority, they do not tell us anything about individual men and women.
 That being said…

 Abandonment and Inadequacy

 The most common female core vulnerability is the fear of abandonment: isolation, neglect, rejection, and feeling alone.

 Most women thrive on closeness and connection.
 So naturally, if there is any type of issue, she needs to talk through it to feel connected again.
 Women generally actually view a complaint as an invitation to move closer.
 We’ve had a bad day, we want to talk about it.
 We had a frustrating experience at the store, so we called up our best friend to vent.
 However…

-The most common male core vulnerability is feeling shame: embarrassment, weakness, failure, and inadequacy.
+The most common male core vulnerability is the fear of inadequacy: embarrassment, weakness, failure, and shame.

 A man tends to pride himself on being able to please their partner.
 But if there is any type of issue, men may feel like they’ve let their spouse down.
 This intense feeling of shame activates their fight or flight response, making them shut down, stonewall, get angry, or defensive.

 When a woman feels like her spouse isn’t showing up for her in the way she needs (whether that’s something like forgetting to switch the laundry or not speaking her love language), it activates her core vulnerability of feeling alone and isolated.
 Her complaint, request, or comment, however unassuming it may seem, sounds like criticism to her husband, which triggers his core vulnerability — feeling inadequate.
 He’s let her down, he’s not provided or protected her, and all he has done for her has been overlooked.